ChRotsides/TransformerExampleInC--/README.md

 # Transformers from Scratch

-This project is a deep dive into the inner workings of transformer models, built from scratch using C++.
-The primary aim is to demystify the components that constitute transformer architectures, such as self-attention mechanisms, feed-forward networks, positional encodings, and layer normalization.
-This educational endeavor is designed to enhance understanding of the fundamentals of transformers, serving as a practical exercise in implementing complex machine learning algorithms from the ground up.
+This project is an educational exploration into the transformer model architecture, specifically focusing on the implementation of the feed-forward network component in C++.
+The objective is to shed light on the intricacies of transformer models, which are pivotal in advancing the field of natural language processing and beyond.
+By dissecting and reconstructing the feed-forward network from scratch, we delve into the core principles that underpin these powerful models, offering a hands-on approach to demystifying complex machine learning algorithms.

 ## Table of Contents